Last updated - May 24, 2019

 1. Create a shipping class for free products – Go to WooCommerce > Settings > Shipping > Shipping classes.

 I am assuming you are aware of WooCommerce shipping classes.
-If not, refer this article.
+If not, refer to this article.

 Click on Add shipping class button to get started.
 Consider you have two products; a hoodie and a mug.
 You wish to charge shipping for the hoodie and offer free shipping on the mug (I am using this scenario to show you how the free shipping will be applied along with the shippable product).